 - Keep up your grades, and continue taking challenging courses.
 Your junior-year grades are the last ones that will most likely show on the transcript you submit to colleges.

-- Attend college fairs, study the websites and mail from colleges that interest you, and make a list of all the colleges where you might apply.
+- Attend virtual college fairs, study the websites and mail from colleges that interest you, and make a list of all the colleges where you might apply.

 - Attend structured campus visit programs for juniors at the colleges that interest you, or schedule a tour and appointment with an admission counselor.